composer/composer/doc/04-schema.md

 Autoload mapping for a PHP autoloader.

 Currently [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
 autoloading and classmap generation are supported.
+PSR-0 is the recommended way though since it offers greater flexibility (no need to regenerate the autoloader when you add classes).

 Under the `psr-0` key you define a mapping from namespaces to paths, relative to the package root.
+Note that this also supports the PEAR-style convention.

 Example:

     {
         "autoload": {
-            "psr-0": { "Monolog": "src/" }
+            "psr-0": {
+                "Monolog": "src/",
+                "Vendor\\Namespace": "src/",
+                "Pear_Style": "src/"
             }
         }

-Optional, but it is highly recommended that you follow PSR-0 and use this.
+    }

-If you need to search for a same namespace prefix in multiple directories, you can specify them as an array as such:
+If you need to search for a same prefix in multiple directories, you can specify them as an array as such:

     {